Senior research fellow, Institute for Strategic Dialogue

 Alexandre Bissonnette, who conducted the Quebec mosque attack, is a more difficult case.
 His trial reveals that he is certainly political and has a worldview.
 He appears to have consumed far-right and alt-right materials and believed that Canada is under imminent threat of an invasion from radical Islamist migrants.
 To many in the public, the attack was quite obviously terrorism.
 The question is whether it meets the Criminal Code threshold for a terrorist act.

 Bissonnette has been formally charged with six counts of first-degree murder.
 His sentencing is to begin mid-June.
-But some, like the eminent legal scholar Kent Roach, argue that his crimes should have met the definition “Mr. Bissonnette’s actions clearly satisfy the Criminal Code’s legal definition of terrorist activity.
+But some, like the eminent legal scholar Kent Roach, argue that his crimes should have met the definition of terrorism: “Mr. Bissonnette’s actions clearly satisfy the Criminal Code’s legal definition of terrorist activity.
 He was motivated by hatred and fear of Muslims and migrants.
 He intentionally caused death for a “political … or ideological objective or cause” with the intent to intimidate “a segment of the public,” namely Muslims and perhaps all migrants, “with regard to its security.”

 But, in general, does having an erroneous worldview, as well as hate and fear, meet the definition in the Criminal Code of a religious, political or ideological purpose, objective or cause?
 It is not clear that the drafters of the legislation envisioned in 2001 that an assortment of grievances and fears, driven by conspiracy theories in a leaderless collection of internet sub-forums, might constitute an ideology for the purpose of conducting a terrorist act.
 But, a lot has changed since 2001.